The Humanoid (film): Plot

 With Barbara's help and assistance from the mysterious travelers, the heroes launch an attack on the missile launch bay.
+Kraspin is killed when Golob topples the launch pad of the Kapitron rocket.
 During the battle, Agatha, unable to get a dose of the youth serum, dies when she rapidly ages into a skeleton.
 Nick chases Graal onto the bridge of his ship and faces off with him in a duel.
 Graal shoots lasers from his hands in defense and almost kills Nick.
-Golob appears and crushes a control panel on his chest and Graal disappears.
-Kraspin is killed when Golob topples the launch pad of the Kapitron rocket.
+Golob appears and crushes a control panel on his chest but Graal disappears.

 Golob then removes the Kapitron container from the missile which then launches across the bay and hits Graal's ship destroying it.
 With the facility exploding around them, the heroes make their escape but without Golob.
 Tom Tom spots him running away with the Kapitron and jumping off a cliff into a lake.
 The lake explodes and the heroes fear Golob dead, but he emerges from the water with the effects of the mutation having been reversed.
 The group briefly celebrates their reunion and victory over their enemy.

 A mysterious translucent sailing ship appears in the sky piloted by the two travelers.
 Tom Tom tells Barbara that his mission is over and he must return home.
 Barbara asks who he really is and where he comes from.
 Tom Tom tells her he is returning to a land called Tibet in the ancient past, but he will always be with her in her heart.
 Tom Tom is then seen departing on the ship as the movie ends.